espruino/EspruinoDocs/info/Gadgetbridge.md

 How to set up
 -------------

-* Install [Gadgetbridge](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) on your Android phone. **Do not install the Play Store version** as it is not the official one.
-Instead download and install [the F-droid version](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) manually.
+* Install [Gadgetbridge](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) on your Android phone.
+See below for info on our `Bangle.js for Gadgetbridge` app.
 * On Bangle.js, install ONE OF (not both!):
   * [Android Integration app](https://banglejs.com/apps/#android) - this is the new and recommended way of interfacing to Gadgetbridge, which allows you to view all notifications in a list
   * [The Gadgetbridge Widget](https://banglejs.com/apps/#gbridge) - this is the old way of interfacing to Gadgetbridge - it displays just one notification at a time.